Looking for local farmers markets in Frederick Maryland?

-But, that’s going to change for me going forward.
+However, that’s going to change for me going forward.

 Fredericktonians were bustling all around, carrying their purchases.

-From gorgeous flower arrangements to homemade juices this farmers market has it all.
+From gorgeous flower arrangements to homemade juices this farmers market has it all:

-There was even a lady walking around giving out thermal, reusable shopping bags.
+As well as that, there was even a lady walking around giving out thermal, reusable shopping bags.

-These bags were SO helpful since I had forgotten to bring mine.
+Obviously, these bags were SO helpful since I had forgotten to bring mine.

 In addition, vendors offer bags, but it’s nice to have a nice big shopping bag to corral all of your goodies.

 The vendors were extremely friendly and forthcoming with information about their goods, as well as information about other farmers markets in Frederick.